As a TV writer and showrunner, people often ask me how to break into Hollywood.

-Writers assume that if they can just get their script into the right hands, the doors to Hollywood will fly open.
+Writers assume that if they could just get their script into the right hands, the doors to Hollywood will fly open.
 But this couldn’t be further from the truth.
 Even if your script was thrown out of a helicopter and landed in the lap of Steven Spielberg, what’s he going to do if the script is mediocre?
 He’s going to toss it into the bowl of egg salad his butler carries at all times.

 “Yeah, but if he likes enough of it, maybe he’ll help me develop the rest, right?”

 Keep dreaming.
 Why would he waste his time developing your script when he could just as easily option a script that’s already in great shape?

 I’m not even the tiniest fraction as successful as Steven Spielberg, but the same logic holds for me when staffing for one of my shows.
 Let me give you an example.
-A few years ago, my partner and I were hired to be showrunners on a streaming network.
+A few years ago, my partner and I were hired to be showrunners on a new sitcom for a streaming network.
 The show didn’t have a big writing budget, so the network suggested we put together a staff of unknowns.
 This would’ve been the perfect opportunity for someone like you.
 You’d gain experience, earn a decent credit, and have a chance to work with two industry veterans.